-Oakview Elementary's Social Studies curriculum is based on the 2011 South Carolina Social Studies Standards.
+Oakview Elementary's Social Studies curriculum is based on the 2011 South Carolina Social Studies Standards, excluding kindergarten, second, and fourth who are implementing the 2020 academic standards.
 Teachers include special instructional days to help students connect to their learning.
-Third grade produces a South Carolina play, and fourth grade teachers host a Native American Day while also producing a play about the 13 colonies.
+Third grade produced a South Carolina play, and fourth grade teachers hosted a Native American Day.
 Fifth graders celebrate American culture through Western Expansion Day and Roaring 20s Day.
 Teachers throughout the school take field trips to enhance the Social Studies curriculum including the third grade trip to The South Carolina Statehouse and State Museum, the fourth grade trip to King's Mountain to study about the Revolutionary War Battle, and the kindergarten trip to a local grocery store and the fire station to learn about community helpers.
 In addition to outside field trips, students enjoy social studies based virtual field trips in our virtual lab through collaboration with district approved partnerships.
 Trips to Ellis Island, Wall Street, and a large working farm have been enjoyed by students without ever leaving the Oakview school building!
+In 2019-2020, augmented reality carts were purchased and included as part of a virtual experience.